ScriptBasic/WinPBX/docs/Oxygen/Variables.md

 Declares variables, arrays, objects and user defined types.

 `dim` can specify an absolute address using the `at` address syntax, creating an overlay that allows to access the contents pointed by the absolute address to a different data type.
+See the "Overlays" examples below.

 #### Syntax